|24th March |

 - not broadcast images of presenters touching or stroking their bodies in a suggestive manner, in particular avoiding breasts, thighs, crotches and buttocks;

 broadcast images of presenters mimicking sexual intercourse by rocking and thrusting their bodies, or otherwise adopting sexual poses;

-not broadcast images of any mimed sex acts; and
+- not broadcast images of any mimed sex acts; and

 not broadcast close up and intrusive images of presenters breasts.